sdc-china/IDA-doc/_posts/2018-01-07-installation-installing-ida-application.md

 **Setting environment entries on WAS Console (Optional)**

 The default IDA data folder is **/var/ida/data**.
-If the default value is not applicable, then follow the below steps to change the IDA data folder:
+If the default value is not writable or not applicable, then follow the below steps to change the IDA data folder:

 1. In left navigation bar, click the **Servers >  Server Types > WebSphere application servers > server_name > Java and Process Management > Process Definition > Environment Entries > New**